 But let’s be honest.
 Sometimes, getting your digital life in order can feel overwhelming and time-consuming.
 Luckily, we can help!
 We put together this handy list of easy digital spring cleaning tips to help you clean up your digital life in no time—no rubber gloves required.

 Unsubscribe from promotional emails

 I have one mantra when it comes to my email inbox: Aggressively unsubscribe.
 Every few months I need to do this.
 Especially now when companies collect your email address in all kinds of ways.
 You buy one t-shirt from Old Navy and suddenly your inbox is jammed with daily promos.
-Try this handy tool, unroll.me, that helps you unsubscribe to emails en masse.
-Here is further information on how to unsubscribe based on whatever email service you use.
+Here is information on how to unsubscribe based on the email service you use.

 Update and change your passwords

 Data breaches can go undetected for months and sometimes years.
 What’s the best way to protect yourself?
 Stop reusing the same passwords on multiple accounts.
 All your accounts—but especially those that store sensitive information like credit card or social security numbers—should be protected with strong, unique passwords.
 Check out how to stop reusing your passwords for good with Dashlane.

 Enable two-factor identification